oberhofer/luawinapi/doc/luawinapi.md

     Subclass_callback = winapi.WndProc.subclass(hwnd, object, subClassWndProc)

-The window function always receives two additional parameters a object parameter which had been specified on subclassing and the prevproc parameter which could be used to call the original window procedure.
+The window function always receives two additional parameters: an object parameter which had been specified on subclassing and the prevproc parameter which could be used to call the original window procedure.